 - Goals: How can you guarantee that every trainee masters the goal?

-The eLearning content development process is related to relevant course materials and each elearning provider has a different goal.
+The eLearning content development process is related to relevant course materials and each eLearning provider has a different goal.
 There is no formula that fits all approaches.

-E-Learning content development process is the key to online course success.
+The E-Learning content development process is the key to online course success.
 Each provider should take their time to understand the training.
 Surely, content creation always is the most challenging part of the eLearning course development process.